abbycabs/mozfest-repo-template/README.md

 ## Participation Guidelines

 This project adheres to a [code of conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to [EMAIL].

+## MozFest

+Join us at the [Mozilla Festival](http://mozillafestival.org/) October 28-30, 2016 at Ravensbourne College, London!
+We'll be meeting in person to collaborate on this project and learn from each other.
+Read more about our session (link to session) and [get your MozFest tickets now](https://mozillafestival.org/tickets)!